matejnevrla/matejnevrla.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Lecturer (Assistant Professor) of Finance at the [University of Liverpool Management School](https://www.liverpool.ac.uk/management/).
+I am a Lecturer (Assistant Professor) of Finance at the [University of Liverpool Management School](https://www.liverpool.ac.uk/management/).
 I hold a Ph.D. in Finance and Economics from the [Institute of Economic Studies](https://ies.fsv.cuni.cz/en), Charles University.

 My main research focus spans topics in empirical asset pricing and financial econometrics.
 I am especially interested in how investors price asymmetric and tail risk in the cross-section of asset returns.
 Moreover, I combine this stream of literature with literature that investigates the pricing of exposures to common factors.